ssitkowx/Template/README.md

 II.
 Structure:
 The code is independent of hardware libraries.
 The project has been divided into two main parts:
 Project lib:
 - With header and source files.
 Tests:
 - Uses the project library and the gtest and/or gmock libraries.

 **********************************************************************************************************************************
 III.
 Configuration:
-1. Currently used:
 - Python 2.7.16,
 - CMake version 3.17.0-rc2,
 - Visual Studio 2019.